NVlabs/eccv2020-limited-labels-data-tutorial/_pages/home.md

   <div class="col-md-9">
     <b>Biography</b>
     <p class="speaker-bio">
-Sifei Liu obtained her PhD at the University of California, Merced in EECS, advised by <a href="https://faculty.ucmerced.edu/mhyang"> Prof. Ming-Hsuan Yang</a>.
-Her research interests lie in computer vision, deep learning, and the combination of both.
-She has worked on self-supervised co-segmentation, video correspondence and 3D mesh reconstruction.
+Sifei Liu is a senior research scientist at Learning and Perception Research (LPR) at NVIDIA.
+She obtained her Ph.D. at the University of California Merced, department of EECS, advised by Professor Ming-Hsuan Yang.
+Her research interests are in computer vision (low-level vision, semantic segmentation and 3D scene understanding), deep learning (graph-structured modules, self-supervised learning), and the combination of both.
+She worked as an intern student in Baidu IDL from 2013 to 2014, multimedia lab in CUHK in 2015, and NVIDIA research in 2017.
+She is also the recipient of the Baidu Graduate Fellowship in 2013 and the Rising Star EECS in 2019.
 She has co-organized the <a href="https://xiaolonw.github.io/graphnn/"> Learning Representations via Graph-structured Networks</a> tutorial in conjunction with CVPR 2019.
     </p>
   </div>
 </div>